-The DSL (or Deputies) will refer cases:
+The designated safeguarding lead (or deputies) will refer cases:

-- Of suspected abuse and neglect to the local authority children's social care as required and support staff who make referrals to local authority children's social care. - To the Channel programme where there is a radicalisation concern as required and support staff who make referrals to the Channel programme. - Where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; and - Where a crime may have been committed to the Police as required. - Where a child is thought to be in immediate danger, to the police as required
+- of suspected abuse and neglect to the local authority children's social care as required and support staff who make referrals to local authority children's social care. - to the Channel programme where there is a radicalisation concern as required and support staff who make referrals to the Channel programme. - where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; and - where a crime may have been committed to the Police as required. - LSCP_Sutton_Threshold_Guidance_Oct_2020.pdf (suttonlscp.org.uk)